 1) Recce your spot.
 Jibs are massively time consuming compared to tripod shots, so choose your location carefully, you don't want to waste time setting up a shot only to decide it doesn't really work.
 If you are unsure, take your camera over to the spot and just try out the move you want, so you at least get an idea of how it might work.

 2) Set up your jib correctly.
 You'll be looking at 2 bubbles here, one on top of the tripod and one on the end of the jib arm at the head.
 Make sure the bubble on the head is still in the centre wherever you swing the jib arm, if your tripod bubble is off, the head bubble will change as the jib arm moves.
 The next thing to check here is that everything is secured.
 Since the camera is on the end of a long arm, any movement will be magnified, if the weights aren't tight and wobble slightly the camera will wobble a lot.
 Next, the obvious bit, make sure the jib is perfectly balanced, the weight arm needs to be pulled out so it balances with the camera.
-Once I have balanced a jib perfectly I tend to mark the jib with tape or something so I know exactly where the balance point is, that way, next time I set the jib up I can go straight to that marked point.
+Once I have balanced a jib perfectly I tend to mark it with tape or a white pencil, so I know exactly where the balance point is, that way, next time I set the jib up I can go straight to that marked point.
+Remember different lenses, batteries and other attachments are going to change the balance point, so it is a good idea to keep the same kit on the camera if you want to set up quickly.

 3) Work with 2 people.
 There is a lot to concertrate on with a jib shot, you might be looking down at a monitor and not at the actual camera.
 Having another person there will insure you don't swing the jib into that priceless chandelier or the clients head.